EJSFF/NY/index.md

 ## Mitigating livestock greenhouse emissions will require a suite of approaches across the production lifecycle.
 Greenhouse gas emissions from dairies are generated across a series of management decisions [(reviewed in Montes et al 2013).](https://doi.org/10.2527/jas.2013-6584).
 To most effectively reduce greenhouse gas emissions, interventions should be designed to prioritize reducing the magnitude of manure production and optimize manure storage conditions.
+Reducing the concentration of dairy production through transitions to pasture-based systems can help keep manure production at more easily manageable levels.
 Ultimately, unaverted emissions can be flared to convert methane to carbon dioxide, thereby reducing their global warming potential [(Wightman and Woodbury 2016).](https://acsess.onlinelibrary.wiley.com/doi/abs/10.2134/jeq2014.06.0269)

   ![Alt Text](manurefigure.jpg)